SLEEPAWAY CAMP II: UNHAPPY CAMPERS

 And so two sequels were made--Sleepaway Camp II: Unhappy Campers and Sleepaway Camp III: Teenage Wasteland (hereafter SCII and SCIII)--that put transsexual serial killer Angela Baker back in action.
 In the original Sleepaway Camp, Angela was an orphan boy who had been forced to live as a girl, but in Gordon's narrative, Angela is all woman, having undergone a sex-change operation in the interim.
 Pamela Springsteen (yes, the Boss's sister) plays her as a cheerfully-extroverted prude with a mean streak working under an assumed surname as a camp counsellor who remedies moral transgressions by "sending campers home" in a variety of ways, many of them involving blunt-force trauma.
 Both films are populated by an assortment of 20-somethings playing teenagers, with fading stars--Walter Gotell (known for multiple appearances in James Bond films) in SCII and Michael J. Pollard (an Oscar nominee for Bonnie and Clyde) in SCIII--making what amount to extended cameo appearances as ineffectual adult supervision for the hormone-addled supporting characters.

-While both movies are unimaginative no-budget crapfests, SCII is the better film by a good margin, simply because it looks like everyone involved had a pretty good time making it.
+While these movies are unimaginative no-budget crapfests, SCII is the better of the two by a good margin, simply because it looks like everyone involved had a pretty good time making it.
 The sense of fun is infectious, even if the execution is lousy.
 Angela clocks her first victim over the head just five minutes in, so there is no suspense about the identity of the killer.
 From there, SCII lurches along from scene to disconnected scene, sprewing clichés drawn from slasher movies and teen sex comedies, interspersing gore, comic skits, female nudity, and pretend sex, along with explicit homages to pop culture of the time--not just horror icons Jason, Freddy Krueger, and Leatherface, but also "Brat Pack" actors who have characters (Mare, Demi, Judd, Emilio, et al) named after them.
 The overarching aesthetic seems to be '1980s sitcom,' including the equivalent of a clips show partway through: Angela has a bad dream that involves recapitulating earlier scenes in slo-mo, as the filmmakers struggled to fill their contractually demanded 80 minutes of screentime.

 Springsteen is OK in the central role, though no one who saw these films could be surprised to hear they vaulted her into a successful career in a completely different field.
 (She's known these days as a photographer.)
 But the MVP of SCII is Valerie Hartman, a blonde with '80s hair and a sexually-assertive attitude who seems to be alone among the cast members in understanding exactly what sort of movie she's appearing in.
 As Ally, Hartman has three nude scenes, two of them full-on sex scenes--a challenge she embraced without self-consciousness, despite the fact that her partner seems to spend one of those scenes vigorously licking her navel.
 Unfortunately, her character's exhibitionism codes her as a slut, which leads to the requisite mean-spirited scene in which Angela shoves her face into a latrine full of, yes, shit and leeches, which are lovingly depicted in her death. ("This is a good example," opines Gordon on the accompanying audio commentary track, "of a girl getting what she deserves.")
 At that point the film is barely halfway over, and none of the surviving characters is half as lively as Ally was.